San Joaquin Valley Railroad: Exeter Subdivision

+Constructed between 1888 to 1890 by the Southern Pacific, the Exeter Branch ran from a connection near Famoso, California to Fresno, California.
+SJVR acquired the entire line in 1992.
+In 1998 the SJVR filed to abandon about 9 miles of track between Hollis and Richgrove.
+This was approved and the rails were pulled up, severing the line into two parts.
 In 2008, the Surface Transportation Board approved the abandonment of the section of track between Strathmore and Jovista.
 This left the communities of Strathmore, Porterville, Terra Bella, Ducor, and Richgrove without any rail service.
 Tulare County broke off negotiations with the SJVR to purchase this section of track to preserve it for future use and possible reactivation, because beginning in September 2010, the tracks were being removed by the SJVR and the job was completed with the entire line having been pulled up in mid November.
 By March 2015, the SJVR embargoed the line with the rails spiked at the south end of Exeter with some crossing signals south already having been partially dismantled.
 This section of track, which runs approximately 8 miles to Lindsay was pending formal abandonment whereupon the rails were expected to be immediately pulled up upon STB approval.
 However the Cross Valley Corridor passenger train service is planning to upgrade the tracks to Lindsay and rebuild them to Porterville.